steveberardi/starplot/docs/examples.md

 ![starchart-blue](images/starchart-blue.png)

+!!! info "Does your result look different?"

-*Of course, it may look a little different depending on the date/time you run this code, but this example reflects what the chart would like for a day in July.*
+    Your result may look a little different depending on the date/time you run this code (because the position of the stars in the sky depends on time/location).
+But, the example above reflects what the chart would like for a day in July.

 ## Star Chart with an Extra Object Plotted